peek/peek/README.md

 be presented, ie: the number of MySQL queries ran on the page and how long it took.

-For this to work, you need to include the performance partial at the end of your application layout.
+For this to work, you need to include the `glimpse/results` partial at the end of your application layout.

-It will look something like:
+It will look like:

 ```erb
 <html>